jcoleman45/6300test/Project1/ProjectPlan.md

 Exit Criteria

 - Agreed test cases (integration, system, unit etc...) that test each requirement.
 This will be part of "Test Cases" document.
+- Sample test data preparation and agreement by the QA manager
 - Test completion report
-- Approval of test completion report by QA manager
+- Approval of test completion by QA manager
 - No critical/major/minor defects.
 - All artifacts will be uploaded to github repository